nforystek/neotext/README.md

 it was like everytime I was at her home, not much comfortable there too but her personality just made me feel welcome as if it was her home.
-Lit up everything and this weight comes off all of a sudden I feel like I know all the ladies is they are haning out with my grandma takes up.
+Lit up everything and this weight comes off all of a sudden I feel like I know all the ladies is they are haning out with my grandma glows up.

+Yet I was also unsettled when I woke because she's that, not my in-law parents were as humbling or inviting, betraying if I had to guess and a lot drawn on longer then it had to be, if I stood a contest to them.